 Technical inputs on the gear we use

 To date we have sailed tens of thousands of miles in the North-Atlantic, to destinations such as Greenland, Jan Mayen and the pack ice of Svalbard.
-In addition we have been documenting whales winter time in Northern Norway for weeks in the polar night seeing temperatures drop to -20* Celsius.
-Up until now we have never suffered technical failures on the boat that prevents us from reaching our goals.
-More importantly we, have had no injuries to the crew.
-This section is written as we receive a large amount of inquiries regarding the gear in use.
+In addition, we have been documenting whales in the winter time in Northern Norway for weeks in the polar night while watching temperatures drop to -20* Celsius.
+Up until now we have never suffered technical failures on the boat that prevented us from reaching our goals.
+More importantly we have had no injuries among the crew.
+This section is written as we receive a large amount of queries regarding the gear in use.
 It´s not meant as a comprehensive list, but it will rather pinpoint some of the gear we find of particular interest.

-The right gear, and equally well maintained gear that you know how to use is somewhat of a religion onboard Barba.
-When we are outside helicopter range somewhere in the North Atlantic, or when diving offshore winter time and when entering a port at night in a blizzard our safety depends on the gear we have, and the knowledge on how to use it.
+The right gear and equally well-maintained equipment that we know how to utilize is somewhat of a religion onboard Barba.
+Whether we are outside helicopter range somewhere in the North Atlantic, diving offshore in the winter time or when entering a port at night in a blizzard; our safety depends on the gear we have and the knowledge on how to use it.

 Downloading the latest weather forecast and ice charts, prior to entering the pack ice at 81 degrees north, Svalbard 2015.
 By Daniel Hug.

-Finding the right gear is usually done through online search, communicating with other expedition sailors, communicating with the supplier in question, and then finally drawing the conclusion based on the matrix of inputs, where cost also plays a role.
+Finding the right gear is usually done through online research, communicating with other expedition sailors, connecting with the supplier in question, and then finally drawing the conclusion based on the matrix of inputs.
 We have been fortunate enough to have some of our gear sponsored.
-We do however only accept gear that we belive is the best suited for our needs.
+We do, however, only accept gear that we believe is the best suited to our needs.

 The following topics will be covered.